warmana/cloudant-docs-fork/source/includes/guides/_warehousing.md

 you have two choices:

 -	A straightforward scan of your database.
 This is the default action, and is very similar to the initial scan of your database performed when the warehouse was first created.
 -	Customize the warehouse schema.

 To manually customize the warehouse schema, enabled the `Customize Schema` checkbox then click the `Rescan` button.

 ##### Customizing the warehouse schema

+It is possible to modify the database schema that is determined automatically during the warehouse creation process.